-A \$5 malpractice insurance fee will be charged for the fall and spring semesters for students enrolled in applicable programs (total fee of \$10 per academic year).
+A \$10 malpractice insurance fee will be charged each fall and spring semester for students enrolled in applicable programs.
 There will be no malpractice insurance charged for the summer semester.
 For questions regarding the malpractice insurance policy, please contact the Business Office.